samarth0174/Face-Recognition-pca-svm/README.md

 Dimensionality  | 5828
    Features     | real, between 0 and 255
 ```
-## License & Reference:
-The dataset can be refered from **www.cs.umass.edu/lfw/** and is completely used as a part of algorithm understanding and experimentation.

 ## Steps Involved:
 - Importing Libraries
 - Loading the Dataset